acsone/wms/odoo/local-src/specific_stock/README.rst

 * Create a cron to archive lot
 * Assign a unique (N-2/N+2) checksum on lot
 * Check if the removal date is not expired when we receive a lot
+* Indicate in reception wizard if operation is related to a product in backorder

 Credits
 =======